DiceTechnology/dice-where/README.md

 - OS

-However, on a 2017 MBP with SSD, MacOS and 16Gb RAM we observed the following performance for when loading the full Maxmind and DbIp databases:
+However, on a 2017 MBP with SSD, MacOS and 16Gb RAM we observed the following performance for when loading the full Maxmind and DbIp databases (9.4M ip ranges):

 - Initial load from ip data files: 35s
 - Single threaded lookup of 1000 distinct ip addresses: 100ms